-Jason Leonard OBE is a Rugby World Cup Winner who gained a World Record-Breaking 114 caps for England, and is currently the Chairman of the British & Irish Lions.
+Jason Leonard OBE is a Rugby World Cup Winner who gained a World Record-Breaking 114 caps for England, and is currently on the board of the British & Irish Lions.

 During his 14 year international rugby career, Jason played in four Rugby World Cups for England, who became World Champions in 2003 and won four Six Nations Grand Slams in that time.